rolling-scopes-school/tasks/tasks/piskel-clone.md

 - Use the eslint with airbnb for all js code

 ### Project structure.
 Organization of files and folders(example):
-Using of webpack is a must!
+Using of webpack is mandatory!
 Components directories should include all needed resources and styles.
 For example, by removing folder `modal-dialog` all styles related to this dialog will be removed as well.

     dist
     src